TeonLucas/helloworld-net/README.md

 # helloworld-net
 Example app for .NET framework from the Microsoft [Hello World](https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/tutorial-wpf) tutorial.
-It assumes you are on a Windows machine.

-## Monitoring setup
-In addition there is an install script for New Relic monitoring, for both Windows infrastructure and the .NET application.

 ## How to configure monitoring
+This project assumes you are on a Windows machine.
+It includes an install script for New Relic monitoring, for both Windows infrastructure and the .NET application.

 First copy the template to newrelic.env
 ```
 copy newrelic.template.env newrelic.env